Use the following link for a report and slides of this event.

 Liveability has to take into account issues of housing, transport, street design, green spaces and creating places and communities for all ages.
 What does the latest research show about liveability and where are the gaps in evidence?
 Is policy — for example, encouraging more cycling and walking — fit for purpose in creating liveable neighbourhoods?
 What recommendations can we all bring together for the future of Bristol and future cities?

-Using examples from Bristol and elsewhere, speakers and audiences look at and debate what makes a liveable neighbourhood.
-The talks will cover transport and movement (Steve Melia), greening (Danni Sinnett), street interventions and social well-being (Mark Drane), the council’s contribution (tbc).
+Using examples from Bristol and elsewhere, speakers will look at and debate what makes a liveable neighbourhood.
+The talks will cover transport and movement (Steve Melia), greening (Danni Sinnett), street interventions and social well-being (Mark Drane), the council’s contribution (Nicola Beech).

 The speakers are: